 A token is a product, not a unit of compute#

-Like electricity.
-Like bandwidth.
-Like a kilowatt-hour or a megabit per second.
-Tokens are not electricity.
+That instinct prices every unit the same, the way a utility meters a kilowatt-hour or a megabit.
+Tokens do not work that way.
 Tokens are products with different values for different jobs.

 Token value has two dimensions, not one.

 The first dimension is intelligence.
-The token from a frontier model is worth more than the token from a small one because the frontier model can answer harder questions.
-Most readers think about intelligence first because intelligence is what the press releases talk about.
+A token from a frontier model is worth more than a token from a small one because the frontier model can answer harder questions, the capability the press releases talk about.
+Most readers think about intelligence first for exactly that reason.

-The second dimension is interactivity.
-The token that arrives in two seconds is worth more than the token that arrives in two minutes, even at equal intelligence, because the user is waiting on it.
-Interactivity is the dimension most people forget.
+Interactivity is the second dimension, and it is the one most people forget.
+A token that arrives in two seconds is worth more than the same token arriving in two minutes, even at equal intelligence, because the user is waiting on it.

-The two together set what a token is worth, and what price the token can command.
+Together the two axes set what a token is worth, and what price the token can command.

 Treating tokens as a single commodity is like a buyer in a wine store pricing every bottle by the milliliter at a desk in the back room.
 The math is precise.
 The pricing is wrong.
 The wine the buyer wanted is the wine the buyer overpaid for.

-The reader who can name where their workload sits on the two-axis grid is the reader whose AI budget is built on the right unit.
-The rest of the post is what to do with that unit.
+Name where your workload sits on the two-axis grid and your AI budget is built on the right unit.

 The demand math is just math#

-Now that you know what a token is, the next question is how many of them you need.
+With the unit settled, the next question is how many tokens you need.

-The number you actually need is the floor multiplied by a series of factors the source names directly.
+Real demand is that floor multiplied by a series of factors the source names directly.
 Reasoning models add invisible thinking tokens.
 Agentic workflows fan out into many model calls per user prompt.
 The key-value (KV) cache hit rate reduces effective demand.
 Time of day and user growth shape the curve.

-The math is not the hard part.
+None of that math is the hard part.
 Sitting down to do it is.

 Reasoning models consume tokens the user never sees.
 The model works through the problem in a kind of private monologue, and every line of that monologue is a token the business pays for.
 Set a threshold on the number of thinking tokens per interaction.
 Treat it as a planning lever, not a detail.

 Agentic workflows are the surprise factor.
-A single user prompt like “book a ticket to Miami” can fan out into many model calls under the hood.
+A single user prompt like “book a ticket to Miami” can fan out into many model calls, the kind of agent that runs like a hired employee.
 The primary agent reasons, calls a sub-agent, waits, calls another tool, reasons again.
 Token demand for one user action can be many times what a chatbot would consume for the same prompt.

-The KV cache is the model’s short-term memory of recent context.
+Short-term memory of recent context lives in the KV cache.
 A high cache hit rate cuts the work the model has to redo.
 A low hit rate makes every request feel like the first one.
 The budget moves with the rate.

 Time of day matters because users arrive in waves.
 The peak demand at one in the afternoon on a Tuesday in a U.S. office can be five times the floor.
 The capacity has to fit the peak, not the average, or the user waits.

-Demand for tokens is like a household’s electricity bill.
+Token demand works the same way.
 The base math is simple.
 The factors that change the bill are not obvious.
-The household that does the math once a year is not surprised at the end of the month.
-The household that does not is.
+The team that does the math once is not surprised at the end of the month.
+The team that does not is.

-The reader who runs the demand math on a kitchen table on a Sunday morning has a number to take into the next infrastructure conversation.
+Run the demand math on a kitchen table on a Sunday morning and you have a number to take into the next infrastructure conversation.
 The reader who skips the math has a guess.

 Cost per GPU hour is the wrong metric#